Lithika04/quiz-website/README.md

 This is a dynamic and interactive quiz website built using HTML, CSS, and JavaScript.

-## Demo
-You can view a live demo of the project [here](https://lithika04.github.io/quiz-website/Quiz%20Website).

 ## Features
 - Multiple choice questions